Major Responsibility: To promote better physical and mental health amoung the Pavilion First Nation

 c) Distribute health related information.

-3. Establish effective working relationships with other health care providers, relevant PFN staff, and funding sources
+3. Establish effective working relationships with other health care providers, relevant TFN staff, and funding sources

 a) Liaise with other health service providers and maintain up to date information on health issues.